• Skip to main content

 The pH scale

-How can we measure the strength of acids and alkalis 1
+How to measure the strength of acids and bases

 1. The pH scale normally has a range of values from 0 to 14 to indicate how acidic or alkaline an aqueous solution is.